Winston-Salem, North Carolina: Geography

+Winston-Salem, which was considered to be the center of the state in several "time periods," have re-developed in being west of the core-central hub of the eastern adjacent Greensboro-High Point metropolitan area in recent years, with the Winston-Salem Metropolitan Area being adjacent to the Appalachian Mountains.
+The city of Winston-Salem is also located in the northwest Piedmont area of North Carolina, situated 65 mi northwest of the exact geographic center of the state.

 Less than 30 mi north of Winston-Salem are the remains of the ancient Sauratown Mountains, named for the Saura people who once lived in much of the Piedmont area, including what is now Winston-Salem.

-Winston-Salem is located 16 miles northwest of High Point, 25 miles west of Greensboro, and 69 miles northeast of Charlotte.
+Winston-Salem currently includes Interstates 40, 74, and 285, with the designs of continually connecting the city to broader regions.
+The city of Winston-Salem is located 16 miles northwest of High Point, 25 miles west of Greensboro, and 69 miles northeast of Charlotte.

 Neighborhoods and areas

-The city of Winston-Salem consists of 66 constituent neighborhoods, covering 25 ZIP codes and a total area of 135 square miles.
+The city of Winston-Salem consists of 66 constituent neighborhoods, covering 25 ZIP codes.
 Winston-Salem is the 84th-largest city by area in the United States and the fifth-largest city in North Carolina by population.